MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/containerized-microservices.md

 This one-to-many communication approach uses events to implement business transactions that span multiple services, ensuring eventual consistency between the services.
 An eventual-consistent transaction consists of a series of distributed steps.
 Therefore, when the user-profile microservice receives the UpdateUser command, it updates the user's details in its database and publishes the UserUpdated event to the event bus.
 Both the basket microservice and the ordering microservice have subscribed to receive this event, and in response update their buyer information in their respective databases.

 > [!NOTE]
-> **Note:** The eShopOnContainers event bus, implemented using RabbitMQ, is intended to be used only as a proof of concept.
+> The eShopOnContainers event bus, implemented using RabbitMQ, is intended to be used only as a proof of concept.
 For production systems, alternative event bus implementations should be considered.

 For information about the event bus implementation, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).